 When you click send, your email travels to the gateway server of your subscriber’s Internet Service Provider (ISP).
 The email is then accepted or gets returned as a soft or hard bounce.
 The percentage of the emails that get accepted is the email delivery rate.

 Your email arrived at the gateway server, but where will it land?
 Best case scenario, it gets delivered to the inbox of the subscriber.
 But, your email can also be blocked by a spam filter or sent to the junk folder.

-Clean your email list regularly to protect your sender reputation and improve your email deliverability.
-Use an email verification tool to periodically remove inactive subscribers, unsubscribed emails, and hard bounces for a higher quality list.
+Clean your email list from hard bounces, unsubscribed and inactive subscribers regularly to protect your sender reputation and improve your email deliverability.
+Use an email verification tool to periodically remove invalid email addresses, role-based and disposable emails for a higher quality list.